What is a preposition? I'll teach you!

-Are you ready to hear the definition of a preposition?
+Are you ready to hear the actual definition of a preposition?

 Brace yourself.
-This will sound complicated, but with the help of examples and a little more of an explanation, you will know exactly what these little babies are.
+This will sound complicated, but with the help of examples and a little more of an explanation, you'll know exactly what these little babies are.

 After reading that, you know exactly what a preposition is, right?
-Okay, maybe that is a little much to wrap your head around.
+Okay, maybe that's a little much to wrap your head around.
 Let's break that down with a few examples.